MicrosoftLearning/dp-420-cosmos-db-dev/instructions/03-connect-app-python.md

 1. Run the script again.
 The console now shows the HTTP requests the SDK makes, including URIs (Uniform Resource Identifiers), status codes, and headers.

-    > [!TIP]
-    > In production, use `logging.WARNING` or `logging.INFO` to reduce verbosity. `logging.DEBUG` is valuable for diagnosing individual operations during development.
+    > &#128161; In production, use `logging.WARNING` or `logging.INFO` to reduce verbosity. `logging.DEBUG` is valuable for diagnosing individual operations during development.

 ---